JKo12345-theskibber/James-Kochan-NPC-Generator/README.md

 hometowns = ["Rivertown", "Eagle's Nest", "Sunfield", "Mystic Falls", "Stormhold", "Whiterun", "Greenshire", "Ironforge"]
 ```

-These made it a lot easier, and possible for me, to make a pseudo random generator for things like names and projessions.
+These made it a lot easier, and possible for me, to make a pseudo random generator for things like names and professions.

 #### The "generate_npcs" Function

-The def feature was perhaps the most helpful in coding my project, it made the whole thing efficient to code.
+The def feature was perhaps the most helpful in coding my project, it made the whole thing efficient to code, because I could use custom functions specialized to the task at hand.

 ```
 def generate_npcs(num_npcs):